SDL3pp

 Public Member Functions

-RWLockRef (RWLockParam resource) noexcept
+constexpr RWLockRef (RWLockRaw resource) noexcept

-Constructs from RWLockParam.
+Constructs from RWLock.
 More...

-Constructs from RWLockParam.
+Constructs from RWLock.
 More...

-RWLockRef (const RWLockRef &other) noexcept
+constexpr RWLockRef (const RWLockRef &other) noexcept

 Copy constructor.